LennartHennigs/SimpleFSM/README.md

   * Final state reached
   * the run interval of the state machine
 * Definition of an in_state intervall
-* Functions for tracking the behaviour and progress of the state machine (TBD)
+* Functions for tracking the behaviour and progress of the state machine
-* Storage of the current state on files with `LittleFS` or SD card storage (TBD)
+* Creation of a `Graphviz` source file of your state machine definition
-* Creation of a `Graphviz` source file of your state machine definition (TBD)
+* TBD: Storage of the current state on files with `LittleFS` or SD card storage (TBD)

 To see the latest changes to the library please take a look at the [Changelog](https://github.com/LennartHennigs/SimpleFSM/blob/master/CHANGELOG.md).